xyxxyxxy/sub-generate/README.md

 Be aware that changing the `--generated-keyword` after generating subtitles will put previously generated subtitles out of scope.
 In such a case it is recommended to rename the previously generated subtitle files accordingly, replacing the old keyword with the new.

-## Language Detection

-No efforts is done to detect the language before sending the audio to Whisper.

 ## Limiting Runtime

 Subtitle generation can take time.
 With medium settings and hardware a movie-length video can take 10 minutes.